Iceland ain’t cheap.

 - Hellonsandur – We used this for when we were out at Snaefellsjoekull.
 There’s a small room you can use to cook in, toilets, and showers.

 One thing to note, while camping around Iceland in September, you may come across campsites that are not manned but stay open or some that don’t keep track of the campers.
-This means you get to use the limited facilities and not have to pay!
+This means you get to use the limited facilities and not have to pay.
+Don’t forget to check here if you’re still trying to decide which campervan is for you.

 Here’s our Iceland road map according to the route we took.
 Including a tad of fun animation.
-If you’re curious about what’s on the route, just click the itinerary at the end of this post!
+If you’re curious about what’s on the route, here’s my Iceland itinerary.

-Hopefully, this was helpful for those after the cheapest campervan in Iceland.
+Hopefully, this tool helped you find the best campervan rentals in Iceland.
 We had a lot of fun in our van and the freedom that campervanning and staying in campsites around Iceland gives you is unmatched!

 Pin it to win it!